RFD 053: Auto-Refresh Conversation Titles

 Drawbacks

-Each jp query run spawns a background task that loads metadata for every conversation via Storage.
+Each jp query run spawns a background task that loads metadata for every conversation via LoadBackend.
 Since load_conversation_metadata already reads events.json (for events_count and last_event_at), the turn counting extension adds no extra file reads — it piggybacks on the existing lightweight parse.
 For workspaces with hundreds of conversations this is nonzero I/O, though it happens entirely in the background and does not delay the user's query.

 The retain_current schema adds a small amount of complexity to the title generation prompt and response handling.
 Models may occasionally set retain_current = false and produce a title that is semantically identical to the original, causing cosmetic churn.
 This is a minor nuisance, not a correctness issue.